 - Suspicious Activity

 - Utility Failure

 Office of the Director of Public Safety

 All campus wide emergencies (fire, severe thunderstorms, tornadoes, etc.) should be referred directly to the Public Safety Department.
 The Public Safety Department will coordinate the efforts of the area Police and Fire Department and others responding to the emergency.

 Under the direction of the director of Public Safety, the Public Safety Department and the Physical Plant Department will respond to all emergencies, provide assistance as required, assess the situation, and maintain communication and coordination through and following the emergency.

 Depending upon the existing emergency and circumstances, the Public Safety Department will notify appropriate university departments and personnel.
 The notification roster will be kept at the Public Safety Department dispatch center.

-Once the CRT is notified of a crisis, members of the team will come together to review the situation and make decisions regarding how the university will respond to a variety of immediate and future needs.
-These include: medical/psychological needs, damage assessment, media interests, student and family needs, neighborhood concerns, etc.
+UART is generally called together by one of the co-chairs, Vice President of Student Affairs or Director of Public Safety.
+Once UART is notified of a crisis, members of the team will come together to review the situation and make decisions regarding how the university will respond to the immediate and future needs of the situation.